Lockheed MC-130: Development

 As the Thin Slice aircraft were being developed, 14 C-130Es were purchased for SOG in 1965 for similar modification.
 The first aircraft were production C-130Es without specialized equipment that were produced at Lockheed's facility in Marietta, Georgia.
 Three production airplanes per month were given the Fulton STARS (then ARS) system.
 While awaiting the ARS equipment, the C-130s were ferried to Greenville, Texas, for painting by Ling-Temco-Vought Electrosystems with a low-radar reflective paint that added 168 kg (370 lbs) to their weight.
 The velvet black-and-green scheme drew the nickname "Blackbirds".
 As installation was completed, the Blackbirds were returned to Ontario for installation of the electronics package, code-named Rivet Clamp.
 The modified aircraft became known as "Clamps" (two of the original 14, 64–0564 and -0565, were diverted to Heavy Chain in August 1966).
 The aircraft collectively were assigned the designation Combat Talon in 1967.

 The Fulton surface-to-air recovery system was used to extract personnel and materials via air.
 A large helium balloon raised a nylon lift line into the air, which was snagged by a large scissors-shaped yoke attached to the nose of the plane.
 The yoke snagged the line and released the balloon, yanking the attached cargo off the ground with a shock less than that of an opening parachute.
-A sky anchor secured the line and wires stretched from the nose to both leading wing tip edges protected the propellers from the line on missed snag attempts.
+A sky anchor secured the line and wires stretched from the nose to both leading wing tip edges, protecting the propellers from the line on missed snag attempts.
 Crew members hooked the snagged line as it trailed behind and attached it to the hydraulic winch, pulling the attached person or cargo into the plane through the rear cargo door.

 Following a death on 26 April 1982, at CFB Lahr, Germany, the Fulton STARS system on the Clamp aircraft underwent intense maintenance scrutiny and employment of the system for live pickups was suspended.
 A major effort at upgrading the system, Project 46, was pursued from 1986 to 1989, but at its conclusion, use of the STARS system for live extractions remained suspended.
 The Fulton STARS equipment of all Combat Talons was removed during 1998.

 Rivet Clamp installation began with four STARS-equipped C-130s completed by March 1966, followed by installations in eight further aircraft in July 1966 and January 1967.
 The Rivet Clamps, originally designated C-130E(I)sp, were equipped with an electronic and infrared (IR) countermeasures suite; and the SPR2 later the AN/APQ-115 TF/TA multimode radar.
 This radar, adapted from the Texas Instruments AN/APQ-99 radar used in the RF-4C Phantom photo reconnaissance aircraft, featured terrain following/terrain-avoidance (TF/TA) and mapping radar modes, to enable it to operate at low altitudes at night and in all weather conditions and avoid known enemy radar and anti-aircraft weapons concentrations.